justinpenner/TalkingLeaves/README.md

 * Which writing system has the smallest population of native speakers? *(Answer: Cherokee)*
 * What are some minority scripts that are used by a relatively large number of languages? *(Answer: Geʽez, also known as the Ethopic script, is a great example of this)*

-Those answers, of course, may change and grow as more languages are added to the Hyperglot database.
+Those answers, of course, may change and grow as more languages are added to the [Hyperglot](https://github.com/rosettatype/hyperglot/) database, which powers TalkingLeaves.

 ## What does "Talking Leaves" mean?